USD/CAD: Trading the Canadian Retail Sales Report

 How To Trade This Event Risk

-Expectations for a rise in retail sales favors a bullish outlook for the Canadian dollar, and price action following the report could set the stage for a long loonie trade as the outlook for future growth improves.
-Therefore, if spending increases 0.1% or greater in March, we will need to see a red, five-minute candle subsequent to the release to generate a sell entry on two-lots of USD/CAD.
-Once these conditions are met, we will set the initial stop at the nearby swing high or a reasonable distance after taking market volatility into account, and this risk will establish our first target.
-The second objective will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in order to preserve our profits.
+Trading the given event risk favors a bullish outlook for the Canadian dollar, and price action following the release could set the stage for a long loonie trade as the outlook for future growth improves.
+Therefore, if retail sales increases 0.4% or greater in May, we will need to see a five-minute candle following the data to generate a sell entry on two-lots of USD/CAD.
+Once these conditions are met, we will set the initial stop at the nearby swing low or a reasonable distance, and this risk will establish our initial target.
+The second objective will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in an effort to lock-in our profits.

-Impact that the Canada Retail Sales has had on CAD during the last month
+Impact that Canada Retail Sales has had on CAD during the last month

 What To Look For Before The Release